AdamWhittingham/personal-site/_posts/2026-07-16-coaching-teaching-managing.md

 home_summary: "There's a right time and tool for each situation."
 ---

-# Coaching, teaching, and managing: choosing the right tool for growing your team
+# Coaching, teaching, and managing
+## Choosing the right tool for growing your team

 Helping someone on your team improve is not one activity, it is three.
 Coaching, teaching, and managing are distinct modes of working with a person, and each is the right choice in different circumstances.
 A lot of leadership advice treats one of them (usually coaching) as the enlightened option and the others as failures of patience.
 In practice, a leader who can only coach is as limited as one who can only give orders.
 The skill is in knowing which mode a situation calls for, and moving between them deliberately.